Hackerspace-Castellon/web-hackcs/src/content/en/agenda/colibri.md

 ---
-title: "Colibrí"
+title: Colibrí
-description: "We have created an application to promote the use of sustainable public and private transportation, presented at the Hackathon Facsa 2022."
+description: We have created an application to promote the use of sustainable public and private transportation, presented at the Hackathon Facsa 2022.
-pubDate: "2022-11-06"
+pubDate: 2022-11-06
-categories:
+categories: agenda
-  - "agenda"
 ---

 ### COLIBRÍ